Russell Thompkins Jr.: Career

 Thom Bell stopped working with the group in 1974, and the split proved commercially devastating to the group's success in the U.S. However, in 1975, the Stylistics did release one single which was commercially successful as an early disco track entitled, "Hey, Girl, Come and Get It".
 After 1976, the Stylistics general commercial decline was more pronounced, and they would only sporadically make the R&B charts in the next two decades.
 However, just as U.S. success began to wane, their popularity in Europe, and especially the United Kingdom, increased.
 The lighter "pop" sound fashioned by Van McCoy and Hugo & Luigi gave the band a UK No. 1 in 1975 with "Can't Give You Anything (But My Love)".

-In 2000, Thompkins left the group saying he even regretted he had not left much earlier.
+In 2000, Thompkins left the group saying he regretted that he had not left much earlier.
 After his split from the group, Thompkins studied music formally and learned to play the piano.

-In 2002, he released a solo album entitled A Matter of Style, which includes cover versions of George and Ira Gershwin's "Embraceable You" and the Thom Bell and Linda Creed song "Jealousy", originally recorded by Dionne Warwick.
+In 2002, he released a solo album entitled A Matter of Style, which included cover versions of George and Ira Gershwin's "Embraceable You" and the Thom Bell and Linda Creed song "Jealousy", originally recorded by Dionne Warwick.

-In 2004, Thompkins Jr. started a new group, Russell Thompkins Jr. and the New Stylistics, with Raymond Johnson, James Ranton, and Jonathan Buckson.
-They continue to tour and are featured on the DVD Old School Soul Party Live!, which was part of the PBS My Music series.
-James Ranton left the group due to health reasons but the group continues as a trio.
+In 2004, Thompkins started a new group, Russell Thompkins Jr. and the New Stylistics, with Raymond Johnson, James Ranton, and Jonathan Buckson.
+They continued to tour and were featured on the DVD Old School Soul Party Live!, which was part of the PBS My Music series.
+James Ranton left the group for health reasons but the group continued as a trio.

-In 2007, Thompkins along with Ted Mills (original lead singer of Blue Magic) and William Hart (original lead singer of The Delfonics) teamed up to record an album entitled, "All The Way From Philadelphia", under the name, The 3 Tenors of Soul on Shanachie Records.
+In 2007, Thompkins along with Ted Mills (original lead singer of Blue Magic) and William Hart (original lead singer of The Delfonics) teamed up to record an album entitled, All The Way From Philadelphia, under the name The 3 Tenors of Soul, on Shanachie Records.

-As of 2022, Russell Thompkins Jr.& The New Stylistics are still performing and touring in the states and overseas.
+As of 2022, Russell Thompkins Jr. & The New Stylistics were still performing and touring in the States and overseas.

+In 2023, Rolling Stone ranked Thompkins at number 142 on its list of the 200 Greatest Singers of All Time.